 Drop off old Halloween costumes or costume-like clothes; pick up something new!

 Buy a mini pumpkin from the market and bring it to the info tent for free painting and decorating activities.

 Submit your favorite pie featuring Greenmarket apples, or come taste and judge.
 The winning baker gets a free bag of market goods (and neighborhood fame)!

 Bread Alone Artisan breads, mostly certified Organic, and pastries from Ulster County, NY

 Consider Bardwell Farm Animal Welfare Approved raw cow and goat milk cheeses, and wood-fired maple syrup from Rutland County, VT

 Goodale Farm Vegetables and dairy from Suffolk County, NY

-Knoll Krest Farm Eggs and chicken from Dutchess County, NY
+Knoll Krest Farm Eggs, pasta, soups, and baked goods from Dutchess County, NY

 Madura Farms Vegetables from Orange County, NY

 Meredith's Bakery Baked goods from Ulster County, NY